 - I then had to ask him to leave which he eventually agreed to do.
 I cannot remember exactly what I said but I was upset and angry.
 I felt a bit stupid for allowing him into the flat in the first place and a bit soiled to be brutally honest.

 A key focus of Andy was hunt sab and animal rights activist 'Emily'.
 She believes Andy had focused on her in particular as she was friends with high-profile animal liberationists outside of London.
 Shirley noted:

 - It was common knowledge that Andy Van was 'sniffing' round Emily; it was sort of the established 'norm' that he had a big thing for her.
 He was clearly keen to maintain his friendship with her, which she tolerated, though found him lecherous and annoying.

-'Emily' referred to him as a creep, and told of one situation where he tried to force himself on her.
+When interviewed, 'Emily' referred to him as a creep, and told of another situation where he tried to force himself on her.
 She was in the process of leaving London and knowing she needed a place on her last night, Andy invited her to stay at his bedsit which she reluctantly accepted.
 There he tried to sleep with her, clearly aroused and being insistent despite her making it very clear she was not interested.